Miami metropolitan area: Religion

-According to a 2014 study by the Pew Research Center, Christianity is the most prevalent religion in the Miami metropolitan area (68%), with 39% professing attendance at a variety of churches that could be considered Protestant and 27% professing Roman Catholic beliefs.
+In a 2014 study by the Pew Research Center, Christianity is the most prevalent religion in the Miami metropolitan area (68%), with 39% professing attendance at a variety of churches that could be considered Protestant and 27% professing Roman Catholic beliefs.
 Judaism is second (9%), followed by Islam, Buddhism, Hinduism and a variety of other religions have smaller followings; 21% of the population did not identify with any religion.

 The Miami area has one of the largest Jewish communities in the United States.
 10.2% of the population identified as Jewish in the 2000 Census.
-According to a 2011 survey of American Judaism, Palm Beach County had the most Jews of any Florida county both in absolute numbers (205,850) and as a percentage of the overall population (15.8%).
+In a 2011 survey of American Judaism, Palm Beach County had the most Jews of any Florida county both in absolute numbers (205,850) and as a percentage of the overall population (15.8%).
 Broward County came in second place with 170,700 Jewish residents or 9.8% of the population, and Miami-Dade County came in third with 106,300 or 4.3%.

 Housing

-Changes in house prices for the area are publicly tracked on a regular basis using the Case–Shiller index; the statistic is published by Standard & Poor's and is also a component of S&P's 10-city composite index of the value of the residential real estate market.
+Changes in house prices for the area are publicly tracked on a regular basis using the Case-Shiller index; the statistic is published by Standard & Poor's and is also a component of S&P's 10-city composite index of the value of the residential real estate market.

-As of 2005, the Miami area had a total of 2.3 million housing units, 13% of which were vacant.
+In 2005, the Miami area had a total of 2.3 million housing units, 13% of which were vacant.
 Of the total housing units, 52% were in single-unit structures, 45% were in multi-unit structures, and 3% were mobile homes.
 25% of the housing units were built since 1990.
-As of 2019, over 70% of Miami's residents are renters with median rent of $1,355, $180 over the national average.
+In 2019, over 70% of Miami's residents were renters, with a median rent of $1,355, $180 over the national average.

 Households and families: There were 2,338,450 households, The average household size was 2.6 people.
 Families made up 65% of the households in the Miami area.
 This figure includes both married-couple families (45%) and other families (20%).
 Nonfamily households made up 35% of all households in Miami.
 Most of the nonfamily households were people living alone, but some consisted of people living in households in which no one was related to the householder.

 Occupied housing unit characteristics: In 2005, the Miami area had 2.0 million occupied housing units – 1.3 million (66%) owner occupied and 688,000 (34%) renter occupied.

-As of 2010, housing costs in the Miami area typically represented 40% of household income, compared to 34% nationwide.
+In 2010, housing costs in the Miami area typically represented 40% of household income, compared to 34% nationwide.

-Property tax increase: In March 2009, Miami area lawmakers passed a 5–10% hike in property tax millage rates throughout the metropolitan area to fund the construction of new schools and to fund understaffed schools and educational institutions, resulting in an increase in residents' property tax bills beginning in the 2009 tax year.
+In March 2009, Miami area lawmakers passed a 5–10% hike in property tax millage rates throughout the metropolitan area to fund the construction of new schools and to fund understaffed schools and educational institutions, resulting in an increase in residents' property tax bills beginning in the 2009 tax year.